-This year when the kids sorted through the candy stash, we put some aside to make thank you bags for the local police and fire department.
+This year when the kids sort through the candy stash, put some aside to make thank you bags for the local police and fire department.

 - Fill sandwich bags with 8-10 pieces of candy.
 We tried to include a variety: several different mini candy bars, Twizzlers, and a lollipop.